spxbhuhb/timevault-rs/doc/design.md

 ## 11. Correctness Invariants

+1. Monotonic IDs per partition: For any chunk sequence, chunk_id strictly increases
-1. Monotonicity within a chunk: records in a chunk are non-decreasing by order key.
+2. Monotonicity within a chunk: records in a chunk are non-decreasing by order key.
-2. Chunk coverage: Manifest’s chunk list is strictly ordered and non-overlapping by order key (and therefore by time when `key_is_timestamp=true`).
+3. Chunk coverage: Manifest’s chunk list is strictly ordered and non-overlapping by order key (and therefore by time when `key_is_timestamp=true`).
-3. Append-only: No in-place mutations to chunk files.
+4. Append-only: No in-place mutations to chunk files.
-4. Durable manifests: A manifest rename is the sole source of truth for routing reads.
+5. Durable manifests: A manifest rename is the sole source of truth for routing reads.
+6. Chunk ID immutability: The chunk_id is the boundary key at open.
+It never changes, even if purge removes earlier records.
+7. Equal-key grouping: All records with the same order_key live in one chunk; a roll can only happen between different keys.
+8. At-most-one chunk per key: Because of (7), there can’t be two chunks starting at the same key.

 ## 12. Performance Notes & Limits (Initial Targets)